Suspected white supremacist charged with murder after New Zealand mosque shootings

 The attack, which Prime Minister Jacinda Ardern labelled as terrorism, was the worst ever peacetime mass killing in New Zealand and the country had raised its security threat level to the highest.

-Tarrant has been identified as a suspected white supremacist, based on his social media activity.
+Tarrant has been described as a suspected white supremacist, based on his social media activity.

 Footage of the attack on one of the mosques was broadcast live on Facebook, and a “manifesto” denouncing immigrants as “invaders” was also posted online via links to related social media accounts.

-The video showed a man driving to the Al Noor mosque, entering it and shooting randomly at people inside.
+The video showed a man driving to the Al Noor mosque, entering it and shooting randomly at people with a semi-automatic rifle with high-capacity magazines.
 Worshippers, possibly dead or wounded, lay on the floor, the video showed.

 At one stage the shooter returns to his car, changes weapons, re-enters the mosque and again begins shooting.
 The camera attached to his head recording the massacre follows the barrel of his weapon, like some macabre video game.